-SENSe:CURRent:RANGe

-Description Sets or reads the current range (measurement and output range) for individual channels.
+SENSe:CURRent:RANGe Description Sets or reads the current range (measurement and output range) for individual channels.
+Syntax SENSe[n][:CURRent]:RANGe[?] {LOW|HIGH} [,channel_list] Arguments LOW: Low current range (±200nA).

-$SENSe[n][:CURRent]:RANGe[?] \ \{LOW|HIGH\} \ [,channel\list]$

-Low current range (±200nA).
-Arguments

-High current range (±10mA) (default).
+HIGH: High current range (±10mA) (default).

 Query response Returns the current output voltage range for the selected channel(s).
-Example(s) >SENS2:RANG LOW - sets the current range for channel 2 to LOW. - returns the present current range of channel 2 >SENS2:RANG?
-When switching range, a relay in the output path is toggled and switches in another Notes resistor.
+Example(s) >SENS2:RANG LOW - sets the current range for channel 2 to LOW. >SENS2:RANG? - returns the present current range of channel 2 LOW Notes When switching range, a relay in the output path is toggled and switches in another resistor.
 A feedback loop will adjust the voltage in case this results in a change of current.
 A transient may occur.
-So, it is advised to do this predominantly at zero output The actual electromechanical switching of range takes about 30-40 ms. Please see the detailed information in section Error!
-Reference source not found...
+So, it is advised to do this predominantly at zero output voltage.

+The actual electromechanical switching of range takes about 30-40 ms. Please see the detailed information in section Fejl!
+Henvisningskilde ikke fundet..
 SENSe:CURRent:APERture Description Sets or reads the current sensor integration time for the specified channel(s).
 Clears the measurement buffer.

-Syntax SENSe[n][:CURRent]:APERture[?] <numeric\value> [,channel\list] Arguments <numeric\value>: Positive floating point number, specifies the integration time in seconds.
+Syntax SENSe[n][:CURRent]:APERture[?] <numeric_value> [,channel_list] Arguments <numeric_value>: Positive floating point number, specifies the integration time in seconds.
 Minimum increment is 0.00033...

 MINimum value: 0.00033..
-(0.33.. ms) MAXimum value: 2 (2 seconds) 0.2 DEFault: LFR 50Hz: 0.02 (20 ms), LFR 60 Hz: 0.0166..
+(0.33.. ms) MAXimum value: 2 (2 seconds) DEFault: LFR 50Hz: 0.02 (20 ms), LFR 60 Hz: 0.0166..
 (16.66.. ms).
 Query response Returns the integration time for the selected channel(s) in units of seconds.
 The value will be a multiple of the sampling interval 0.00033...
 Example(s) >SENS2:APER 0.2 - sets the current sensor integration time to 200ms for ch 2 (corresponding to 10x 50Hz PLC).

->SENS2:APER? - returns the present current sensor integration time for channel 2 Notes Integration time is the period over which samples from the current sensor analog-todigital (A/D) converter are integrated for one measurement.
+>SENS2:APER? - returns the present current sensor integration time for channel 2 0.2 Notes Integration time is the period over which samples from the current sensor analog-to-digital (A/D) converter are integrated for one measurement.
 The current sensor A/D converter is sampled every 1/3 ms. The result is integrated continuously according to APERture or NPLCycles.
 This means that when a current measurement is triggered it is the value integrated for the past APERture seconds (integers of A/D samples) which is reported.
 When changing APERture one should thus wait for one integration time before capturing the measurement.
+Please see the detailed information in section Fejl!
+Henvisningskilde ikke fundet..

+SENSe:CURRent:NPLCycles

-Please see the detailed information in section Error!
-Reference source SENSe:CURRent:NPLCycles Description Sets or reads the current sensor integration time in numbers of power line cycles for the specified channel(s).
+Description Sets or reads the current sensor integration time in numbers of power line cycles for the

+specified channel(s).